SS Chief Wawatam: Crew

-Relics
+Fate

 Chief Wawatam was the only railroad connection between the two peninsulas of Michigan and transported across the Straits of Mackinac over 30,000 railroad cars per year in the 1950s.
 The carrier was also used to move freight supplies and automobiles across the Straits during its first fifty years of service.
 The vessel's business began to change during the 1940s.
 In 1944, USCGC Mackinaw, a U.S. Coast Guard icebreaker powered by diesel engines, supplanted the previously vital service of Chief Wawatam as an icebreaker stationed in the upper Great Lakes.

 Passenger train ticket sales declined in the years following World War II and the use of Chief Wawatam for passenger service dwindled.
 With the completion of the I-75 Mackinac Bridge in 1957, remaining passenger train service ended.
 Chief Wawatam entered upon the final phase of its initial revenue services, being exclusively used then to shuttle railroad freight cars across the Straits.
 This service ended in 1984, when Chief Wawatam was laid up for four years in Mackinaw City.
 The ship was then sold to Purvis Marine Ltd for $110,000, refusing less money from others who wanted to turn it into a tourist attraction.
 It was taken to Sault Ste.
 Marie, Ontario, in 1989 and broken down to serve as a barge.

 It was reported at the end of 2009 that Chief Wawatam barge was being scrapped.
 One of the ship's triple-expansion engines was saved and after being restored to operating condition was placed on display at Wisconsin Maritime Museum in Manitowoc, Wisconsin.
 Other artifacts from the ferry, including the whistle, wheel, telegraphs, and furniture are preserved by Mackinac Island State Park Commission in Mackinaw City.
 The original vessel was part of one of the last survivor ships of the Great Storm of 1913.